 Is Los Cabos safe?

-In 2013 the US State Department issued a general warning for the southern tip of the Baja peninsula that includes Los Cabos, San Jose del Cabo, the East Cape and La Paz (Baja’s Capital city).
+In 2013 the US State Department issued a general warning for the southern tip of the Baja peninsula that includes Los Cabos, San Jose del Cabo, the East Cape, and La Paz (Baja’s Capital city).
 This focuses largely on drug trafficking and roadway threats and applies to the entire country of Mexico. (read our blog post on “Is Cabo Safe?“) However, in a state-by-state assessment, no advisories were in effect for the area in which Cabo San Lucas is located.
 While this determines that the destination is relatively safe for U.S. citizens, it does not imply that there are no security concerns for visitors.
 When traveling anywhere use common sense and be aware of your surroundings.
 As of March 2019, the Los Cabos region has NO TRAVEL WARNINGS from the US Government.

 Cabo San Lucas has several beaches on the Pacific side of the Baja Peninsula.
 Riptides and rogue waves are common dangers for swimmers at these beaches.
 Generally, you are advised not to swim in the Pacific side of Cabo.
-In the Sea of Cortez, there is Médano Beach and is generally considered the safest beach in Cabo San Lucas.
+In the Sea of Cortez, there is Médano Beach which is generally considered the safest beach in Cabo San Lucas.
 It also has a roped-off area to keep swimmers protected from boats and personal watercraft.

 Medano Beach is by far the most popular beach in Los Cabos, its full of restaurants, bars, and water activities.
 This is the place to go if you want to sit down and enjoy any sports game while having lunch or dinner with your family or friends.
-During the day, Medano beach is full of water activities such as Wave Runners, FlyBoarding, Banana Rides, Parasailing, just no mention a few.
-You can also catch here the Lands End Tour, which consists of a 40 minute Glass Bottom Boat ride that will take you around the rock formation, world-famous Lovers Beach, Sea Lion Colony, and Cabos landmark The Arch.
-Your tour guide will get you up close to smell the lovely Sea Lions, watch them lay around and sometimes even play, then it’s the photo op of your vacation, the Arch as the background, the tour then proceeds to the Pacific Ocean side where you will immediately notice the difference in the water, wind, and temperature.
+During the day, Medano Beach is full of water activities such as Wave Runners, FlyBoarding, Banana Rides, and Parasailing, just no mention a few.
+You can also catch here the Lands End Tour, which consists of a 40-minute Glass Bottom Boat ride that will take you around the rock formation, world-famous Lovers Beach, Sea Lion Colony, and Cabos landmark The Arch.
+Your tour guide will get you up close to smell the lovely Sea Lions, watch them lay around, and sometimes even play, then it’s the photo op of your vacation, the Arch as the background, the tour then proceeds to the Pacific Ocean side where you will immediately notice the difference in the water, wind, and temperature.

 By night it becomes the center of Beach Nigh Life, as restaurants perform different types of contests and performances for their guests, you are guaranteed to find a different theme every night and even fireworks if you’re lucky!
 Medano Beach is located in Cabo San Lucas Downtown, just behind the Puerto Paraiso Shopping Mall.
 The only downside of this beach is the number of vendors that will approach you at any given time.
 Click here for Medano Beach Map Directions.